 The battles themselves are an exercise of simple arithmetic.
 You roll your dice and then you try to fill out the required spaces as effectively as possible.
 Every unfilled space costs you time, health, or both.
 To make things slightly more complicated, there are three colors (and a joker color) of dice that only fit into their respective spaces.

 Skills are there to help you with dice manipulation and using them correctly can mean the difference between winning and losing.
 It’s an exciting task, especially when the dice rolls are somewhat favorable.

 In the opposite case, it can get slightly frustrating.
 Yes, you have ways to manipulate dice, but in the end, they’re still dice.
-Often, the rolls will be bad and you’ll be limited to damage limitation.
+Often, the rolls will be bad and you’ll be confined to damage limitation.
 You can still progress and earn new items and skills but have a few of those unlucky encounters, and you’ll run out of health potions (or be inadequately developed) by the time you reach the boss.

 Another frustrating thing is that the skills are not universally usable.
 There are different encounters (monsters, traps, puzzles) and some have limited usage.
 The puzzles are especially unforgiving as you only roll a limited number of dice and can’t use any skills.

 The Boss battle works as a series of normal battles.
 His/her card requires a lot of pips to fill out, so you can forget about completely filling them.
 It usually comes down to which one of you can hold on to his health points the longest.

 Forest of Shadows is by far the largest expansion.
 5 heroes, 5 dungeons (with bosses), and 44 encounter (battle) cards is a ton of new content.
 While it’s just a DLC in the digital version, it is in fact a standalone expansion for the physical version.
 If you like what you see in the base, game, I definitely recommend it.